How does Dooly file data back to Salesforce?

-Note logged to Notes Section
+Note logged to the notes section

-- These activities will display under “Activity Stream” in Salesforce
+These activities will display under “Activity Stream” in Salesforce.

-- Inserted fields in notes – these can be inserted and updated.
-All existing field data will be brought to Dooly to be updated and synced back
+Inserted fields in notes – these can be inserted and updated.
+All existing field data will be brought to Dooly to be updated and synced back.

-Boards allow reps to view their pipeline and in-line edit any Salesforce fields.
+Pipeline allows reps to view their pipeline and in-line edit any Salesforce fields.

-How do Boards work?
+How does Pipeline work?